MileHacker Logo

 Weekend Travel

-Weekends can see more locals using public transit for leisure.
+Weekends are able to see more locals using public transit for leisure.

 Taxis & Ride-Sharing

-Taxis and ride-sharing services offer convenient, door-to-door transportation in Nanning, notably useful for specific destinations or when traveling with luggage.
+Taxis and ride-sharing services have convenient, door-to-door transportation in Nanning, notably useful for specific destinations or when traveling having luggage.

 Licensed Taxis